psevestre/openid-fapi/Financial_API_Grant_Management.md

 Examples:

-* In the UK, TPPs currently use `DELETE /account-access-consents/{ConsentId}` custom endpoint to revoke consent on ASPSP side.
+* In the UK, TPPs currently use `DELETE /account-access-consents/{ConsentId}` custom endpoint to revoke authorization on ASPSP side.

-* In Australia, Data Recipients currently use `cdr_arrangement_id` and `POST /arrangements/revoke` custom endpoint to revoke consent on Data Holder's side after a user revoked their consent via Data Recipient's dashboard.
+* In Australia, Data Recipients currently use `cdr_arrangement_id` and `POST /arrangements/revoke` custom endpoint to revoke authorization on Data Holder's side after a user revoked their consent via Data Recipient's dashboard.

 Both could use standardized `grant_id` and grant management endpoint's `DELETE` operation to achieve the same.